Characterization of spatial Schmidt modes in high-gain SU(1,1) interferometers: SINGLE CRYSTAL

 Additionally, \Cref{fig:moremodes,fig:modesandphasesc1} demonstrate that the modes with $n\leq15$ are mostly localized near the collinear direction and have profiles similar to the Hermite-Gaussian modes: Their number of peaks increases as the mode index is increased.
 However, this is no longer the case for $n=16$, since the PDC intensity distribution has a $\sinc$-shape~\cite{PRR2,PRR5}.
 This change in the general shape of the mode explains the behavior of the overlap matrix $\occ_{lm}$ after $l=m=15$, see \Cref{fig:modesandphasesc1}.
 Clearly, since the mode with $m=16$ is no longer localized near the collinear direction, it may share overlap with several low-order modes, which all have a small modulus near these broader angles around $-40$ to $\SI{-20}{\milli\rad}$ and $20$ to $\SI{40}{\milli\rad}$.
-At the same time, there is a strong decrease in the overlap between the input and output modes at $l=m=16$, which is related to the phase profile of the modes.
+At the same time, there is a strong decrease in the overlap between the input and output modes at $l=m=16$, which is related to the phase profile of the modes~\cite{diss}.
 Indeed, as shown in \Cref{fig:moremodes}, the relative phase between the modes is almost flat for $l=m=15$ in the region where the intensity of the modes is nonzero, which is not the case for $l=m=16$.
-Here, instead, the relative phase has an approximately linear dependence on the angle for the region where the intensity distribution is nonzero, which causes th+e overlap integral between the modes to drop to almost zero.
+Here, instead, the relative phase has an approximately linear dependence on the angle for the region where the intensity distribution is nonzero, which causes the overlap integral between the modes to drop to almost zero. \revA{Note that the index of the mode at which the flip from the Hermite-Gaussian profiles to the double-peak profiles occurs depends on the chosen system parameters.}